DuendeInexistente/Cirque/Transcripts.md

 >
 >(It flew off the window after this)

+#### 3 - 18

->(Creaking asked me to transcribe discretely for her, since our dear hostess doesn't seem like she'd like to know I am doing it.)
+>(Creaking asked me to transcribe discretely for her, since our "dear" hostess doesn't seem like she'd like to know I am doing it.)
 >
 >
 >**Cr**: I still don't know what do you mean by “Saving” us.